Table of Contents

 Tableau currently holds a 4.4/5 rating on the software review website G2 (based on 791 reviews).

 I like the ease of transforming large volumes of data into simple and easy to understand visualizations," says one user who works for a mid-market medium-sized company.
-"I'm able to analyze a ton of data within a few minutes very quickly.
+"Tableau has a great user community and there are many resources available online.

 As a newer company, MetricFire has far fewer customer reviews than Tableau.
 However, MetricFire's users are more than pleased with this open-source tool.